-ARTICLE 2.02 ASSOCIATION RIGHTS
+ARTICLE 2.02 ASSOCIATION RIGHTS.

-- A. Subject to the right of employees to represent themselves individually, the Association shall have the right to be heard as the representative of the employees in the unit for which it is recognized regarding such employment matters as wages, hours and other terms and conditions of employment except that the scope of representation shall not include consideration of the merits, necessity, or organization of any service or activity provided by the County. - B. Reasonable written notice of any rule, resolution or regulation proposed for adoption by the Board which directly relates to matters within the scope of representation proposed to be adopted by the Board and the opportunity to meet and confer with the Board or the designated Employee Relations Officer prior to such adoption. - C. Notwithstanding any of the forgoing requirements in Section A and B herein above, in cases of emergency, as contemplated by Government Code Section 3504.5, when the county determines that a rule, resolution or regulation must be adopted immediately without prior notice to or consultation with the employee organization the County shall provide such notice and an opportunity to meet and confer at the earliest practicable time following the Board action.
+Subject to the right of employees to represent themselves individually:

+- A. The Association shall have the right to be heard as the representative of the employees in the unit for which it is recognized regarding such employment matters as wages, hours and other terms and conditions of employment except that the scope of representation shall not include consideration of the merits, necessity, or organization of any service or activity provided by the County. - B. The Association shall have the right to receive reasonable written notice of any rule, resolution or regulation proposed for adoption by the Board that directly relates to matters within the scope of representation proposed to be adopted by the Board and the opportunity to meet and confer with the Board or the designated Employee Relations Officer prior to such adoption. - C. Notwithstanding any of the foregoing requirements, in cases of emergency, as contemplated by Government Code Section 3504.5, when the County determines that a rule, resolution or regulation must be adopted immediately without prior notice to or consultation with the employee organization the County shall provide such notice and an opportunity to meet and confer at the earliest practicable time following the Board action. - D. The County will provide the Association with the actual dues amount and salary for each Association member, along with a membership roster, with each dues check.
+The County shall adjust the dues rate when notified by the Association.

-ARTICLE 2.03 ASSOCIATION REPRESENTATIVES
+ARTICLE 2.03 ASSOCIATION REPRESENTATIVES.

-The Association will notify the County Administrative Officer of the names of Association representatives selected to represent the Association prior to any formal meet and confer session.
+The Association will notify the County Administrative Officer of the names of Association representatives selected to represent the Association, prior to any formal meet and confer session.
 A reasonable number of representatives will be allowed reasonable time off without loss of compensation when formally meeting and conferring with designated County representatives on matters within the scope of representation.
+In addition to the foregoing, Association representatives shall receive release time from their normal workday when meeting with County representatives on matters outside the scope of representation, when approved by the County Administrative Officer.
+Officially designated Association Representatives shall be entitled to a reasonable amount of release time to assist unit members with disciplinary and grievance matters provided that reasonable advance notice is given to the appropriate supervisor and there is no compelling operational need that would prohibit such release.
+Association representatives shall be entitled to utilize County telephones and copy machines for their representational activities relating to disciplinary and grievance matters.

-ARTICLE 2.04 MANAGEMENT RIGHTS
+ARTICLE 2.04 MANAGEMENT RIGHTS.